status-im/pm/notes/transcript11.md

 37:00 - 38:00

-Ricardo: Because that should be not only for the (MVV?) but for the whole idea for the final roadmap of sticker market, so take into consideration, we didn't have this decision, and I think everyone mostly agrees with the idea.
+Ricardo: Because that should be not only for the MVP but for the whole idea for the final roadmap of sticker market, so take into consideration, we didn't have this decision, and I think everyone mostly agrees with the idea.

 Oskar: Alright.
 So moving on, ULC just got merged upstream after eight months, so that awesome.
 What does this mean for status and can we integrate it sometime soon?
-I guess Igor you have the context from the (LESS integration effort?) what's your take?
+I guess Igor you have the context from the LES integration effort what's your take?

 # ULC

 38:00 - 39:00

-Igor: Well there is even a PR that integrates ULC but as a separate patch that enables it, but the problem with the ULC is the same as the problem with LESS, it needs servers somewhere.
+Igor: Well there is even a PR that integrates ULC but as a separate patch that enables it, but the problem with the ULC is the same as the problem with LES, it needs servers somewhere.
 And with all this Constantinople thing there are no reliable servers even on the main nor Rinkeby right because as I understand last time it was tested on Rinkeby.
 So we need to wait until Constantinople is finally resolved.
 That's the big blocker, and it was since I started integrating this, because we started doing something then half of the nodes were not Constantinople half were Constantinople.
 Also you'll see is not a magic thing, so it requires that you trust some nodes, and that means that you kinda need some place, and it's not solved, it's just like this, this PR is essentially technical implementation of what if you know, who you can trust, then you can do this quick sink solution something like this.

 39:00 - 40:00